Understanding the Two Bucket Wash Method

 Starting the Wash Process

-Once the wheels and tires have gone through an in-depth cleaning, move on to the car’s exterior.
-Begin by dipping your wash mitt into the soapy water bucket, then start washing the car from the top and work your way down to the lower sections.
-After washing a section, rinse the wash mitt in the clean water bucket to remove any dirt before re-dipping it in the soapy water.
-This ensures that any dirt or debris washed off from the upper parts of the exterior does not contaminate the areas you’ve already cleaned if you cleaned from the bottom to the top.
+Once the wheels and tires have been cleaned and the vehicle has been foamed (if using foam cannon), move on to the car’s exterior.
+Begin by dipping your wash mitt into the wash bucket, then start washing the car from the top and work your way down to the lower sections.
+After washing a section, rinse the wash mitt in the rinse bucket to remove any dirt before re-dipping it in the soapy water.
+This two-bucket wash method ensures you don’t contaminate your wash water with dirt.
+This ensures that any dirt or debris washed off does not contaminate other areas that are about to be cleaned.
+Work your way around the entire car using this method until the wash is complete

 Drying and Finishing Steps